JamesOlaitan/Automated-Refactoring-Tool-with-ML-Error-Filtering/README.md

 ## Contact

-For questions, suggestions, or contributions, open an issue or contact xxx
+For questions, suggestions, or contributions, open an issue or contact olaitan@uni.minerva.edu